AssemblyScript/assemblyscript/README.md

 How does it work?
 -----------------

-AssemblyScript NEXT compiles a subset (or variant) of TypeScript to Binaryen IR.
-The resulting module can then be optimized, emitted in text or binary format, or even be converted to asm.js as a polyfill.
+AssemblyScript NEXT compiles a subset (or variant) of TypeScript to [Binaryen](https://github.com/WebAssembly/binaryen) IR.
+The resulting module can then be optimized, emitted in text or binary format or converted to [asm.js](http://asmjs.org) as a polyfill.

 Getting started
 ---------------